wlandau/learndrake/README.md

 # Notebooks

-These notebooks are part of the [`learndrake`](https://github.com/wlandau/learndrake) package, and they contain hands-on walkthroughs and exercises for learning how to use [`drake`](https://github.com/ropensci/drake).
-For instructions, please visit <https://github.com/wlandau/learndrake>.
+These files are part of a hands-on workshop on [`drake`](https://github.com/ropensci/drake).
+Participants are to work through the folders in the order they are numbered.
+Each numbered folder has an R notebook (an `*.Rmd` file) with instructions and exercises.
+For more information, please visit <https://github.com/wlandau/learndrake>.